ovotech/go-sync/adapters/opsgenie/schedule/README.md

 # Opsgenie Schedule adapter for Go Sync

 This adapter allows you to synchronise the participants of a schedule.
-The schedule must only have 1 rotation configured, and all participants must have an Opsgenie license allocated.
+Using this as a source supports schedule with multiple rotations, however if you wish to use this as a destination adapter the schedule must only have 1 rotation configured, and all members of the source adapter must already have an Opsgenie license allocated.

 ## Requirements